emotion-js/emotion/packages/emotion-theming/README.md

 # emotion-theming

-> A CSS-in-JS theming solution for React(-like) views.
+> A CSS-in-JS theming solution for React

 _`emotion-theming` is a theming library inspired by [styled-components](https://github.com/styled-components/styled-components)_